sean1832/Stego/readme.md

 - Windows 10 or later

 ## Installation
-> Not yet available, but you can build the project from source.
+You can download the latest release of StegoUI from the [Releases page](https://github.com/sean1832/stego/releases/latest).